Barbara Walters: Interviews

-Walters had not but said she never showed up without them from then on.
+Walters had not, but said she never showed up without them from then on.
 They had several other meetings later, mostly in Hepburn's living room where she would give Walters her opinions.
 These included that careers and marriage did not mix, as well as her feeling that combining children with careers was out of the question.
 Walters said Hepburn's opinions stuck with her so much, she could repeat them almost verbatim from that point onward.

 Her television special about Cuban leader Fidel Castro aired on ABC-TV on June 9, 1977.
 Although the footage of her two days of interviewing Castro in Cuba showed his personality, in part, as freewheeling, charming, and humorous, she pointedly said to him, "You allow no dissent.
 Your newspapers, radio, television, motion pictures are under state control."
 To this, he replied, "Barbara, our concept of freedom of the press is not yours.
 If you asked us if a newspaper could appear here against socialism, I can say honestly no, it cannot appear.
 It would not be allowed by the party, the government, or the people.
-In that sense we do not have the freedom of the press that you possess in the U.S. And we are very satisfied about that."
+In that sense we do not have the freedom of the press that you possess in the U.S. and we are very satisfied about that."
 She concluded the broadcast saying, "What we disagreed on most profoundly is the meaning of freedom—and that is what truly separates us."
-At the time, Walters kept quiet that she had seen New York Yankees owner George Steinbrenner, pitcher Whitey Ford, and several coaches in Cuba who were there to assist Cuban ballplayers.
+At the time, Walters did not mention that she had seen New York Yankees owner George Steinbrenner, pitcher Whitey Ford, and several coaches in Cuba who were there to assist Cuban ballplayers.

 On March 3, 1999, her interview with Monica Lewinsky was seen by a record 74 million viewers, the highest rating ever for a news program.
 Walters asked Lewinsky, "What will you tell your children when you have them?"
-Lewinsky replied, "Mommy made a big mistake," at which point Walters brought the program to a dramatic conclusion, turning to the viewers and saying, "... that is the understatement of the year."
+Lewinsky replied, "Mommy made a big mistake," at which point Walters brought the program to a dramatic conclusion, turning to the camera and saying, "that is the understatement of the year."

 Barbara Walters' 10 Most Fascinating People was aired annually starting in 1993.
-In 2000 she quizzed pop star Ricky Martin about his sexuality years before he publicly came out.
+In 2000, she quizzed pop star Ricky Martin about his sexuality years before he publicly came out.
 The singer later said that "he felt violated".
-In 2010 Walters said that she regretted having pushed him on the issue.
+In 2010, Walters said that she regretted having pushed him on the issue.